canyavall/Portfolio/ThinkCode/README.md

   * doneOrNot: Checks if a sudoke is already finished or not
   * dirReduc: Reduce an array of directions depending on the direction
   * rangeExtraction: Given an array of ordered ints, check if there are a range in and set it
+  * secretString: Find a secret string inside an array of arrays

 * Java
   * findLetter: Finds a missing char in one string